Cynthia Dill

-Cynthia Dill (born January 6, 1965) is an American lawyer and politician from Maine.
+Cynthia Ann Dill (born January 6, 1965) is an American lawyer and politician from Maine.
 A member of the Democratic Party, she served in the Maine House of Representatives and Maine Senate, representing the 7th district which is composed of South Portland, her hometown of Cape Elizabeth, and a small portion of Scarborough.

 Dill was the 2012 Democratic nominee to replace outgoing senator Olympia Snowe and represent Maine in the United States Senate, but came in third in the general election behind former independent governor Angus King and Republican secretary of state Charlie Summers.

-Life, education, and career
+Early life and career

-Dill is married and has two children.
-She received her bachelor's degree from the University of Vermont and her J.D. from Northeastern University School of Law.
+Dill was born in Carmel, New York and received her bachelor's degree from the University of Vermont and her J.D. from Northeastern University School of Law.
+She participated in legal internships in Brunswick and Augusta before settling in Cape Elizabeth.
+She is married and has two children.

+Dill is an adjunct instructor at Southern Maine Community College, a civil rights lawyer, and the director of the Common Cause Digital Democracy Project.